Hypertrophy Training: Sets for Optimal Muscle Growth

 How many sets are optimal for muscle growth during hypertrophy training?

-Research suggests that performing 3-5 sets per exercise is optimal for muscle growth during hypertrophy training.
+Research suggests that performing 30-40 sets for each muscle group per week, with 3-5 sets per exercise, is optimal for muscle growth during hypertrophy training.
 This allows for sufficient volume to stimulate muscle growth without leading to overtraining.

 What is the recommended rep range for hypertrophy training?